Publishing to QQ Play

-First, use Cocos Creator to open the project project you want to publish, and select QQ Play in the Platform dropdown of Build... panel.
+- Use Cocos Creator to open the project project you want to publish, and select QQ Play platform in the Build... panel.
 If necessary, you can set the

 After the build is complete, a qqplay release package will be generated in the build directory:

 - Copy the contents of the qqplay folder to the Res folder of the Bricks Engine project: